 Another stop worth making: dessert at Harrod’s.
 Once we were able to find it (seriously, the signage is terrible – save yourself lots of time and just ask someone), we had quite a tasty treat.
 The ice cream creations are amazing.

 I’m so glad we got tickets in advance to the War Rooms.
-I’ll be honest in that we didn’t tour many museums on this trip (though my museum-loving husband and teen did enjoy The British Museum), but this is a great choice if you’ve got teens who are super into museums.
+I’ll be honest in that we didn’t tour many museums on this trip, but this is a great choice if you’ve got teens who are super into museums.
 You will definitely want to buy tickets for this in advance, which will require you to pick an entrance time.
 Then be sure to be on time for your appointment.
 Because it’s underground with limited space, the tickets do sell out and they only let a certain number of people in.

 I’d suggest doing a little research before you go, but if you don’t, there’s plenty to see and listen to (get the audio tour – it’s great).
 It’s extremely well done and you can make it through pretty quickly while still seeing a lot.
 And pro tip: the little cafe in the War Rooms is really good and affordable.
 The shepherd’s pie was the best we’ve had.

 You will have to make your way to East London for this, which is a bit of a train ride from London center, but if you’ve got little daredevils, it’s totally worth the 45 minutes or so on the above-ground train.
 This is the tallest slide in the world, which you’ll zip down at around 15 MPH.
 If you are afraid of heights, or have a child who is, this is not for you.
 But know that it looks much scarier than it actually is.
 I am not a fan of heights at all and I was fine, once I got myself psyched up.